lakshmiTVI/partnerApp/README.md

 Step 1: Run below commands to install react-native in terminal

+If running for the first time run below commands

         npm i -g react-native-cli
         npm i -g react-native

+If evnvironment already set run  below command, it will install the node modules

+npm install

 Step 2: Install Xcode from App store ( Installing Xcode will also install the iOS Simulator and all the necessary tools to build your iOS app.)